cycle/docs/advanced/declaration.md

 dump($schema->getComparator()->addedColumns());
 ```

-> You can use comparator to generate migrations instead of letting DBAL to sync your schemas.
+> You can use comparator to generate migrations instead of letting DBAL sync your schemas.

 ## Sync multiple Tables
 In some cases you might want to create multiple linked tables.
 In order to handle such operation feed your table schemas